ibm-cloud-docs/dns-svcs/health-check-events.md

 ![LogDNA source search](images/health-check-type-filter.png)

-You can also search the events you want by combining other event fields.
+You can also search for the events you want by combining other event fields.
 For example:

 - Search health check events for a specific DNS Services instance.
 ![search events by CRN](images/health-check-type-filter-crn.png)